gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 | _contactType           | Language-tagged string | (Optional) See [gs1:contactType](https://www.gs1.org/voc/contactType)  |
 | _email                 | String                 | (Required) See [gs1:email](https://www.gs1.org/voc/email)  |

-TBD: Provide example of data structure which can be accessed e.g. through GS1 Registry Platform or GS1-compliant Resolvers?
+The example data structure provided below can be implemented across the APIs of the exchanging parties.
+Given that this master data holds potential relevance for various stakeholders, it would be prudent to make the API endpoints discoverable, for instance, through GS1-compliant Resolvers or the GS1 Registry Platform.

 ```json
 {